org-emotion-researcher/DeepFace-Demonstration/README.md

 	python main.py visualisation --sheet "sheet name.csv"
 	```

-#### Output of the Visualization:
+#### Output of the Visualisation:
 - A **static plot** showing emotions that surpass the confidence threshold.
 - An **animated plot** displaying a timeline to better see which emotion is expressed at which point in time.

 ### Additional Commands
-- To perform both analysis and visualization in one step, run:
+- To perform both analysis and visualisation in one step, run:
   ```bash
   python main.py
   ```